scimarin/fromthetransistor/1-transistors/README.md

 #### FPGAs
 - it's an IC
 - array of cells
+- can be programmed with new logic designs, same as ICs can be programmed with new firmware
 - each cell of the array contains a programmable logic function (CLB i.e. control logic block)
     - [Xilinx's CLB](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-884-complex-digital-systems-spring-2005/lecture-notes/l01_intro.pdf)
 - the boolean function is saved in a look-up table within the CLB